WayfarerYuan/CatVAE_and_the_Origin_of_Language/README.md

 ## 📚 Further Reading

-For more in-depth insights and technical details, refer to our accompanying research paper.
+For more in-depth insights and technical details, refer to my paper, Thanks!